International Zookeeper Day

 Of course, not all the keepers we work with are so eager for change.
 Some have grown accustomed to the same way of working for decades and those are the ones we want to encourage gently without forcing or dictating to them.
 Patience is required as well as acceptance that cultural differences can have an impact.
 While we do not believe that animal welfare should be compromised by cultural practices, we do understand that these need to be taken into account when working with zookeepers in foreign countries

-the keepers we have worked with through the years that have shown us a wonderfully eager approach to our ethos.
+All the animal care staff we have worked with through the years have shown us a wonderfully eager approach to our ethos.
 We couldn’t do what we do without them.